codecop/OptionParser/README.md

 __IMPORTANT__: argument list is modified __in place__!

 ### OptionParser error([*message*]) ###
-If there's something wrong with the arguments, that your script has recieved, you may use `OptionParser error()` method to print the error message and exit.
+If there's something wrong with the arguments, that your script has received, you may use `OptionParser error()` method to print the error message and exit.
 If the message argument is absent `"invalid arguments"` is used.